-On June 22, 2020, President Trump announced the expansion of his April 22nd Proclamation 10014—suspending J-1 visas through the end of 2020.
-This has been devastating to our Summer Work Travel, Intern, Trainee, and Teacher programs.
+On December 31, 2020, President Trump extended his April 22, 2020 Proclamation 10014—suspending J-1 visas through March 31, 2021.
+While the proclamation has been devastating to the Summer Work Travel, Intern, Trainee, and Teacher programs, Greenheart remains exempt under the injunction (see below), which means we can continue being a sponsor for these programs.
 For more information on the proclamation, please visit: